 Part III.A.3 Party Platforms

 Not all presidential priorities are included in inaugural and State of the Union speeches.
-Presidential priorities may also be placed in the pre-election party platforms and in presidential executive orders and proclamations.
+Presidential priorities may also be placed in the pre-election party platforms[].
 These documents reinforce our findings for presidential speeches: antitrust enforcement was salient until the Carter Administration, but almost disappears afterward.
 From FDR until Carter, the winning platform mentioned antitrust and monopoly an average of 3.7 times; after 1980, this number falls to an average 0.8 mentions.
 In all cases except two (discussed below), the reference to antitrust was positive, that is, pro-enforcement.

-Figure II: References to Monopoly and Antitrust - Party Platforms per Election (1932-today)
+Figure II: References to monopoly and antitrust - party platforms per election (1932-today)